 It also contains the following inactive ingredients:

-ADESAN tablets contain lactose.
+ADESAN tablets contain sugars as lactose.

 ADESAN is supplied in Australia by: